Super7000/Canvas-Text-Editor/README.md

+# Canvas-Text-Editor

+It's simple canvas text editor app created using ReactJS, here user can add, remove text also change there font-family, font-style and font-size.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.